chabulhwi/lean-notes/docs/en/Anselm.md

 comment on transcribing premise 3 of the original formulation by Alvin Plantinga.
 You can see my discussion with them in [this link][2].

+Alistair Tucker also [told me][4] how to prove that we can't deduce the statement `∃ (x : Being), isGod x ∧ inReality x` from the premises of St. Anselm's argument and the axioms of Lean's type theory.

 ### Owl of Sogang

 I want to thank car_nap for raising [the issue mentioned